Investigating non-Keplerian motion in flare events with astrometric data: Abstract

 \section{Abstract}

-The GRAVITY interferometer has achieved microarcsecond precision in near-infrared interferometry, enabling tracking of flare centroid motion in the strong gravitational field near the Sgr A*.
-It might be promising to serve as a unique laboratory for exploring the accretion matter near black holes or testing Einstein’s gravity.
+The GRAVITY interferometer has achieved microarcsecond precision in near-infrared interferometry, enabling the tracking of flare centroid motion in the strong gravitational field near the Sgr A*.
+It might be promising to serve as a unique laboratory for exploring the accretion matter near black holes or testing Einstein's gravity.
 Recent studies debated whether there is a non-Keplerian motion of the flares in the GRAVITY dataset.
-It motivates us to present a comprehensive analysis based on error estimation under the Bayesian framework.
-This study uses asctrometric flare data to investigate the possibility that the flares exhibit deviations from the circular Keplerian motion.
-By fixing the black hole mass of Sgr A* and using the averaged astrometric data from the four flares, our results find that the super-Keplerian orbit is favored at the near 1$\sigma$ confidence level, where the non-Keperian parameter is $\omega/\omega_k=1.45^{+0.35}_{-0.38}$.
-By treating the black hole mass as a free parameter, both the averaged and individual data exhibit no significant evidence in favor of non-Keplerian motions, where the non-Keplerian parameter is close to $1$ within 1$\sigma$ confidence level.
-We further analyze flares undergoing planar geodesic motion, where the orbital circularity parameter is $\gamma = 0.99_{-0.10}^{+0.07}$.
-This indicates that the astrometric data favor the circular orbits.
-Future improvements in astrometry precision might enable stronger constraints on the kinematical behavior of the flares, potentially offering insights into black hole physics or accretion matter in the strong-field regime.
+This motivates us to present a comprehensive analysis based on error estimation under the Bayesian framework.
+This study uses astrometric flare data to investigate the possibility that the flares exhibit deviations from the circular Keplerian motion.
+We analyze both averaged and individual flare data, modeling the hotspot with either circular orbits parameterized by a non-Keplerian correction or planar geodesic orbits.
+It is confirmed that the astrometric data favor the circular orbits over non-circular ones, with the orbital circularity parameter of $\gamma = 0.99_{-0.10}^{+0.07}$.
+Our results show that the joint posteriors for black hole mass and non-Keplerian parameter are negatively correlated.
+Fixing the mass to be its established value yields a non-Keplerian parameter of $\omega/\omega_k = 1.45^{+0.35}_{-0.38}$, at approximately the 1$\sigma$ level.
+The statistical significance is insufficiently high, and the conclusion is found to be sensitive to the presence of correlations in the astrometric data, which might originate from the non-uniform $u$-$v$ coverage in interferometer measurements.
+In this sense, the current data might be insufficient to draw a definitive conclusion regarding the presence of non-Keplerian motion.
+Future improvements in astrometry precision might enable stronger constraints on the kinematical behavior of the flares.